-Differences between crystalline and amorphous solids:
+Differences between crystalline and amorphous solids

-|They do not have sharp melting point i.e., they melt over a range of temperature.||They have sharp melting point i.e., they melt at a particular temperature|
+|They have no sharp melting point, i.e. they melt over a temperature range.||They have a sharp melting point, i.e. at a specific temperature they melt|

-|They do not have fixed heat of fusion.||They have high and fixed heat of fusion, i.e., high energy is required to melt 1 mole of crystalline solid|
+|They do not have a fixed heat of fusion.||Crystalline solids have elevated and fixed fusion heat, i.e. melting of 1 mole of crystalline solid requires elevated energy|

-|They are isotropic, i.e., they have same properties in all directions.||They are anisotropic, i.e., they have different properties such as optical and electrical properties in different directions.|
+|They are isotropic, i.e., they have the same properties in all directions.||They are anisotropic, i.e., they have different properties such as optical and electrical properties in different directions.|

-|Amorphous solids are unsymmetrical||When crystalline solids are rotated about an axis, their appearance does not change.
-This shows that thay are symmetrical|
+|Amorphous solids are unbalanced (unsymmetrical)||Their appearance does not alter when crystalline solids are rotated around an axis.
+This indicates that they are symmetrical|

-|Amorphous solids don’t break at fixed cleavage planes.||Crystalline solids cleavage along particular direction at fixed cleavage planes|
+|Amorphous solids don’t break at fixed cleavage planes.||Crystalline solids fasten on fixed cleavage planes in a specific direction|

-|They are pseudo–solids, i.e., they do not show all the characteristic properties of solids.||They are true solids, i.e., they show all the characteristic properties of solids|
+|They are pseudo–solids, i.e., they do not show all the characteristic properties of solids.||They are real solids, i.e. they demonstrate all the characteristics characteristic of solids|